-The 2004 LASER school brings together six of the best experts in the field, from Europe, the US and Australia.
+The 2005 LASER school brings together six of the best experts in the field of concurrent and real-time systems.
 Each will present a series of six lectures on his or her latest research efforts.
-The six speakers for 2004 are Jean-Raymond Abrial (ETH Zurich), Ernie Cohen (Microsoft Research), Erich Gamma (IBM), Bertrand Meyer (ETH Zurich/Eiffel Software), Jay Misra (University of Texas at Austin), Amir Pnueli (Technion), Wolfgang Pree (University of Salzburg), Joseph Sifakis (Verimag).
+The six speakers are: Laura Dillon (Michigan State University), Bertrand Meyer (ETH Zürich/Eiffel Software), Jay Misra (University of Texas at Austin), Amir Pnueli (Technion), Wolfgang Pree (University of Salzburg), Joseph Sifakis (Verimag).

 The school takes place in the wonderful setting of the Island of Elba, off the coast of Tuscany, easily reachable through Pisa and Marina di Campo airports.
 Reasonably priced rooms have been reserved in the excellent Hotel Hermitage.
 Along with an intensive scientific program, participants will have time to enjoy the natural and cultural riches of this history-laden jewel of the Mediterranean.

-Registration is now open until April 30th.
-The number of participants is strictly limited to ensure quality interaction with the lecturers and the rest of the audience; all applications must be accompanied by a letter of recommendation from the applicant's supervisor or manager.
+Registration is now open until June 30th.
+The number of participants is strictly limited to ensure quality interaction with the lecturers and the rest of the audience.
 A small number of scholarships are available for participants with insufficient institutional support.
-A fixed set of places are reserved for members of the ETH Zurich on a first-come, first-served basis.
+A fixed set of places are reserved for members of the ETH Zürich on a first-come, first-served basis.

 |Chair of Software Engineering - ETH Zürich||Last update: 1-September-2005|